backstage/backstage/packages/backend-common/api-report.md

 // Warning: (ae-forgotten-export) The symbol "ReadUrlResponseFactory_2" needs to be exported by the entry point index.d.ts
 //
-// @public @deprecated (undocumented) export const ReadUrlResponseFactory: typeof ReadUrlResponseFactory_2;
+// @public @deprecated (undocumented) export class ReadUrlResponseFactory extends ReadUrlResponseFactory_2 {}

 // Warning: (ae-forgotten-export) The symbol "ReadUrlResponseFactoryFromStreamOptions_2" needs to be exported by the entry point index.d.ts
 //